Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

 \begin{definition} For $\blah'$ a merge (resp. split) of $\blah$ at $k$, we let $\blah\stackrel{k}{\to}\blah'$ or just $\blah \to\blah'$ denote the element of $A$ given by multiplication with the equivariant fundamental class $[\cQ({\blah,k})]$ (resp. $[\cQ({\blah',k})]$) pushed forward to $H_*^{BM}(\cH(\blah',\blah))$. \end{definition}

-\begin{prop} Let $\blah'$ be a merge or split of $\blah$ at index $k$.
-Then $\blah\to\blah'$ is homogeneous of degree $\sum_{i=1}^e \bla^{(k)}_i(\bla^{(k+1)}_{i-1}-\bla^{(k+1)}_i)$. \end{prop} \begin{proof} In the most obvious choice of grading conventions, pull-back by a map is degree 0, and pushforward has degree given by minus the relative (real) dimension of the map (i.e.\ the dimension of the target minus the dimension of the domain).
+In the most obvious choice of grading conventions, pull-back by a map is of degree~0, and pushforward has degree given by minus the relative (real) dimension of the map (i.e.\ the dimension of the target minus the dimension of the domain).
 This normalization has the disadvantage of breaking the symmetry between splits and merges.
 It is, for example, carefully avoided in \cite{KL1}.
 Instead, we use, \eqref{gradconv}, the perverse normalization of the constant sheaves which ``averages'' the degrees of pull-back and pushforward.
 Then the degree of convolving with the fundamental class of a correspondence is minus the sum of the relative (complex) dimensions of the two projection maps (note that for a correspondence over two copies of the same space, this agrees with the most obvious normalization).
+In particular, we get the same answer in the split and merge cases.